-Before I had James, I loved rainy days.
+Before I had kids, I loved rainy days.
 It was the perfect excuse to stay in my pajamas, binge watch Netflix and order takeout.
 But all that changed since becoming a mom.
 Every mom dreads a rainy day.
-Keeping kids entertained while cooped up inside all day is no easy feat and it’s hard to get a toddler’s energy out if they can’t run around outside.
+Keeping kids entertained while cooped up inside all day is no easy feat, and it’s hard to get a toddler’s energy out if they can’t run around outside.
 Little kids need the fresh air and without it, they become hyper little maniacs.
 Luckily, our nanny has found some amazing activities to keep our little maniac busy when it’s pouring and because it’s rained almost every weekend, I’ve discovered quite a few on my own.
 Here are my favorite rainy day activities for toddlers.

 Arts and Crafts

 Michaels hosts craft activities for kids that we’ll hit up when the weather is bad and we’re bored, but we also do lots at home.
 James is a little young for cutting, but we’ll decorate with stickers, I’ll cut and he can help tape or glue and decorate.
 There are so many fun things to make but some of our faves are:

 James just discovered the magic that is playdoh and he’s been having so much fun playing with it.
 Right now, I have just let him play with it using old kitchen utensils and a mat, but for Christmas he’ll be getting more fun playdoh toys because he’s been loving it so much.

 James loves coloring but using paint or real markers feels like a special treat since we don’t normally let him play with either on his own.
 We’ll lay out newspaper all over, and let him paint on white contact paper or old Trader Joe’s bags.
 We have used crayola paints in the past but I’m also loving their paint markers, which tend to be a little less messy.
 When I don’t want to deal with a mess at all (or we’re on a plane or train), we’ll use these water coloring books, which are genius.